-- Can I Vote? – Use the drop-down menu to pick your state and be taken directly to your Secretary of State’s information about voting.
+- Can I Vote? – Use the drop-down menu to pick your state and be taken directly to specific information about checking a current registration and/or voting rules.

-- Early Voting – Does your state have it?
-Check out the map for details.
-If they do, then you can find more information on the Can I Vote? page for dates, etc.
+- Early Voting – Thirty-six states offer early voting of some form to registered voters.
+Check out the interactive map for details.
+If so, then you can find more information on the Can I Vote? page for dates, etc.

-- Voter ID Map – Click on your state to learn more about the proper documentation needed to vote at the polls. **(Please note that many states’ voter ID laws have become stricter since 2008.)**
+- Voter ID Map – Click on your state to learn more about the proper documentation needed to vote at the polls. **(Please note that some states’ voter ID laws have become stricter since 2012.)**

 PLEASE SHARE THIS INFORMATION WITH ALL OF YOUR SOCIAL NETWORKS!
 If you’re a blogger, consider dedicating a quick post with a link back to this page.
 We have to help one another to be informed at a grassroots level.
 This is not about any particular candidate, but rather your right to vote as an American citizen.